MatthiasNickles/diff-SAT/README.md

 In addition to the cost functions, delSAT input requires a list of _parameter atoms_ (parameter variables); these are the random variables which can occur in cost functions.
 They need to be listed in a single line starting with "pats " (preceding the cost function declarations).
-In SAT-mode only, parameter atoms within cost function expressions need to be prefixed by character 'v'.
+In SAT-mode only, parameter atoms (variables) within cost function expressions need to be prefixed by character 'v'.

-The delSAT input can state any number of arbitrary such cost functions and can specify arbitrary logical dependencies between parameter atoms (but of course not all such problems have a solution).
+The delSAT input can state any number of arbitrary such cost functions and can specify arbitrary logical dependencies between parameter atoms, but of course not all such problems have a solution.

-A term of form f(p) in a cost function, where p is a parameter atom, evaluates during sampling to the frequency of p in the sample (count of p in all models in the sample, normalized with the total number of models in the sample).
+A term of form f(p) in a cost function, where p is a parameter atom, evaluates during sampling to the frequency of positive occurrences of p in the sample (count of p in all models in the sample, normalized with the total number of models in the sample).
-(Remark: Parameter atoms are listed in addition to the cost functions because a future version of delSAT is planned to allow for atoms to occur in cost functions which are not parameter atoms, as proposed in the ILP'18 paper.)
+(Remark: Parameter atoms are listed in addition to the cost functions because a future version of delSAT might allow for atoms to occur in cost functions which are not parameter atoms, as proposed in the ILP'18 paper.)

 Example input file for SAT (recommended to use with switch -mse which activates optimized handling of costs which have the form of inner MSE (Mean Squared Error) terms):